jamestomasino/blog.tomasino.org/content/post/good-wine.md

 religious life, I think they are.
 I just wish I wasn't so terrified of failure.
 I suppose it does at least prove its worth to me, though.

-Pope Benedict says that this sense of perserverence of faith comes from being one in essence with Jesus in all of the little ways he taught us.
+Pope Benedict says that this sense of perseverance of faith comes from being one in essence with Jesus in all of the little ways he taught us.
 As it says in the Gospel of Thomas, "Whoever drinks from my mouth shall become as I am."
 It carries the same message of John's Gospel that while